Hyeseong0317/Biomedical_Segmentation/README.md

 [nnU-Net for Brain Tumor Segmentation](https://arxiv.org/pdf/2011.00848.pdf)

-BatchNorm + DataAugmentation --> effectively close the domain gap to other scanners.
+#### BatchNorm + DataAugmentation --> effectively close the domain gap to other scanners.

 Batch normalization In our participation in the M&Ms challenge 7 we noticed that more aggressive data augmentation could be used to effectively close the domain gap to other scanners, but only when used in conjunction with batch normalization (instead of instance normalization).
+#### In BraTS, Dice scores for the test cases are often lower than the reported values on the training and validation dataset, which makes us believe that there may be a domain gap between the test set and the training and validation sets.
+This suggests that pursuing a this strategy for BraTS as well may be beneficial.

 [Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift](https://arxiv.org/pdf/1502.03167.pdf)